kin-labs/rewards-engine/HowToContribute.md

 ### Contributing to Existing Proposals & Documents

 - Create an "Issue" within an existing proposal in order to start a new thread with your conceptual suggestion for change, questions, or discussions.
 You can do this by clicking on "Issues" and then "New Issue".
+Preferably, include a link to the exact proposal that you are discussing, for reference.
 Note that only improvement proposals in the improvement-proposals directory [(Improvement Proposals)](rewards-engine/improvement-proposals) can be changed.

 ### Submitting KRE Algorithm and Spend Guideline Improvement Proposals